FAFSA Simplification

 The FAFSA Simplification Act

-Significant changes are coming to the Free Application for Federal Student Aid (FAFSA) for the 2024-2025 academic year.
+Significant changes came to the Free Application for Federal Student Aid (FAFSA) beginning in the 2024-2025 academic year.

 The FAFSA Simplification Act was passed in December 2020 and makes significant changes to the terminology, the underlying processes and methodologies for determining federal student aid eligibility.